rustyrazorblade/cassandra/trino/README.md

-If your Cassandra node isn't reachable at `127.0.0.1` from inside the container (it usually isn't - the container has its own network namespace), edit `catalog/arrow_flight.properties` first: set `arrow-flight.host` to an address the container can reach (e.g. the host's LAN IP, or `host.docker.internal` on Docker Desktop), or run the container with `--network host` on Linux.
+If your Cassandra node isn't reachable at `127.0.0.1` from inside the container (it usually isn't - the container has its own network namespace), edit `catalog/arrow_flight.properties` first: set `arrow-flight.host` (schema-discovery bootstrap) and `sidecar.contact-points` (ring/topology discovery) to an address the container can reach (e.g. the host's LAN IP, or `host.docker.internal` on Docker Desktop), or run the container with `--network host` on Linux.
+Every replica address returned by ring discovery must also be reachable from wherever Trino workers run - not just the bootstrap/contact-point hosts - since scans connect directly to each split's owning replica(s).

 ### Option B: a manual Trino server install